Explore Defense Toolbox

 A blue dot appears on the symbol.

-- In the Visibility tool, click the Target Map Point Tool button.
+- In the Visibility tool, under Target Points choose Enter Manually and click the Target Map Point Tool button.

 - On the map, click one of the highest points on Hill 223.

 In the Visibility tool, the Height Above Surface parameter assumes the observer's view is two meters above the measured surface, approximately the height of a typical soldier.
 You can adjust the height of the observer, as well as the target, if needed.

 - Expand Observer Options.
 For Height Above Surface and for Target, type 2.

 - On the Visibility Analysis pane, click OK.

 The tool takes a few moments to run.
 When complete, several supporting layers are added to the Contents pane.

 - In the Contents pane, expand the new LLOS group layer and locate the LLOS_Output layer.
 Turn the layer off and on to identify the line features added to the map by the tool.